 Introduction to LEFT OUTER JOIN in PostgreSQL

-Left outer join is also known as Left join, it will retrieve all rows from the left table, and matching rows from the right table also retrieve all matching records from both the tables, if we want to fetch all record from the first table and doesn’t need any record from the second table then we create left join the second table such as that column has null values, left join or left outer join is a most important type of join in PostgreSQL, PostgreSQL left join comes in a PostgreSQL outer also join it is types of PostgreSQL outer join.
+Left outer join is also known as Left join, it will retrieve all rows from the left table, and matching rows from the right table also retrieve all matching records from both tables if we want to fetch all records from the first table and doesn’t need any record from the second table then we create left to join the second table such as that column has null values, left join or left outer join is a most important type of join in PostgreSQL, PostgreSQL left join comes in a PostgreSQL outer also join it is types of PostgreSQL outer join.

 Syntax